Documentation

 3. Send messages - Start broadcasting real-time events to your users.

-• Setup with agent - One copy-paste prompt for any AI agent to wire Vask into a Pusher-compatible stack.
+• Setup with agent - Install vask-realtime from skills.sh or use a copy-paste prompt for any AI agent to wire Vask into a Pusher-compatible stack.

 • Laravel - Complete guide for Laravel Broadcasting with queues, channels, and events.